-Bruce Gregory joined the University of Houston Department of Intercollegiate Athletics as as associate athletics director for auxiliary services in June 2014.
+Bruce Gregory joined the University of Houston Department of Intercollegiate Athletics as as associate athletics director for auxiliary services in June 2014 before being promoted to senior associate athletics director for event operations, facilities and grounds in May of 2017.
 Gregory comes to UH after serving 11 years at Coastal Carolina, the last five as senior associate athletics director for internal operations.

 Gregory, who worked alongside Houston Associate Vice President for Intercollegiate Athletics/COO Hunter Yurachek while at Coastal Carolina, will oversee Game Operations and Event Management.

 Gregory will also oversee Baseball and Swimming & Diving, Equipment Operations and assisted in UH's role in hosting the NCAA Men's Basketball Regional Finals (2014-15) and the NCAA Men's Basketball Final Four in 2015-16.

 During his time Coastal, the Chanticleers hosted an NCAA Baseball Regional; a NCAA Baseball Super Regional; NCAA Division I Football championship contests in 2010 and '13; and NCAA Men's Soccer Championship matches in 2011, '12 and '13 as well as winning a competitive bid to host the VisitMyrtleBeach.com Men's and Women's Big South Basketball Championships in 2013, 2014 and 2015, sponsored by the Myrtle Beach Area Chamber of Commerce.

 Prior to being promoted to senior associate AD for internal operations at Coastal Carolina, Gregory spent two years as associate AD for internal operations after serving five years as director of athletic compliance for the Chanticleers.